pal-robotics/brax_training_viewer/_sources/usage-guide.md

 ## Advanced Usage

-For detailed API documentation and advanced integration patterns, see the [Server API](server-api) documentation.
+For detailed API documentation and advanced integration patterns, see the [Python API](python-api) documentation.

 ## Troubleshooting